kworam/ProcScript/README.md

 The signature
 -----------------

-The `fnGetSignature` member of the config object defines a function that returns an object literal.
+The `fnGetSignature` member of the config object is a function that returns an object literal.
 This object literal is called the *signature object* and it defines the input and output parameters of the Proc.
 The signature object has this structure: